demisto/content/Packs/IP-API/Integrations/IPAPI/README.md

 This service is available for free (with a throttle) - or paid.

-This integration was integrated and tested with version xx of IP-API
+This integration was integrated and tested with IP-API

 ## Configure IP-API on Cortex XSOAR